31 March 2022

 - How much funding you are seeking

 - Any other funding sources you have already secured.

 Projects which receive a funding offer from Suburban Rail Loop Authority will be required to enter into a funding agreement and accept terms and conditions as provided by SRLA in relation to the specific project which has been proposed.

 Privacy collection notice

 The SRLA is collecting your personal information in connection with the Project, for the purposes of administering the Grants program.

 We may disclose this information to the Major Transport Infrastructure Authority and relevant third parties for these purposes, including:

 - SmartyGrants (the company that hosts the application platform)

 - the relevant local council and relevant state government departments to confirm any required permissions, funding agreements and/or support for the purposes of assessing the applications.

-- employees or contractors of the Major Transport Infrastructure Authority and other parts of the Department of Transport, for the purposes of assessing the applications.
+- employees or contractors of the Major Transport Infrastructure Authority and other parts of the Department of Transport and Planning, for the purposes of assessing the applications.